|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN December 7, 1941

 Built by Federal Shipbuilding and Drydock Company in Kearny, NJ.
 Laid down June 22, 1938 as a Maritime Commission type (T3-S2-A1) tanker hull, under Maritime Commission contract (MC-6).
-Launched April 29, 1939.
-Commissioned August 7, 1939 with Commander AV.
+Launched April 29, 1939 as USS Neosho (AO-23) as the second ship in the Navy named for the Neosho River in Kansas and Oklahoma sponsored by Mrs. Emory S. Land, wife of Rear Admiral Emory S. Land (Ret.), Chairman of the Maritime Commission.
+Commissioned August 7, 1939 in the U. S. Navy with Commander AV.
 E. A. Mullan in command.
 This ship had a fuel capacity of 146,000 barrels.
-Went

-Next, the vessel was converted at Puget Sound Naval Shipyard, completed on July 7, 1941.
+During October 1939, the ship began a preliminary conversion at Philadelphia Naval Yard.
+Then to Puget Sound Naval Shipyard to complete the conversion into a Cimarron Class Fleet Oilier completed July 7, 1941.
 Afterwards, Neosho began ferrying aviation fuel the west coast of the United States to Pearl Harbor.
-On December 6, 1941 finished delivering aviation fuel to
+Known as "The Fat Lady" by her crew.
+On December 6, 1941 Neosho was inside Pearl Harbor delivering aviation fuel to NAS Ford Island.

 Pearl Harbor Attack